Faculty members have a crucial role to play in helping students understand and embrace the value of academic integrity and Middlebury’s Honor Code.

 Frequently Asked Questions

 Students respond positively when professors take time to discuss not only the logistics of their assignments in relation to the honor code, but broader issues of academic integrity in the context of their field and of their class.
-Although some professors do this at the beginning of the semester, others reinforce this theme by finding ways to integrate it throughout the class.
+This should be done at the beginning of the semester, and reinforced by finding ways to integrate it throughout the class.

 The Digital Learning & Inquiry (DLINQ) team has also curated excellent resources and recommendations specifically related to artificial intelligence in the classroom.
 Take a moment to explore AI at Middlebury